Dokkedal/dcm2reg/docs/source/background.rst

 is not as good at spotting irregularities as computers might be.
 Therefore, a *metric* is often used.
 Metrics measure how well a process was performed, i.e. they often give one or two values that describe how accurately the data was preprocessed.
-In the case of registration the "accuracy" is how similar the CT- and MR-images are.
+In the case of registration, the "accuracy" is how similar the CT- and MR-images are.
 Several metrics that measure this kind of 3D-image similarity exist,
 including:

 * Correlation coefficient, measuring the correlation between voxel values at identical positions of the two images.
+Only works within the same modality, since the correlation requires e.g. bone to always be brighter than fat tissue to be appropriate.
 * Dice coefficient (also known as the Sørensen-Dice coefficient), measuring the quotient between overlapping volume and total volume.
+The volumes are based on segmentation and/or selected to include only voxels with values above a certain threshold.
 * Mutual Information, measuring how well a voxel value from one image can be predicted from the same voxel's value in another image.
+Is not dependent on direct correlation between voxel values, and is thus useful for comparing scans with different modalities.

 ..
     * Cropping - relevant in proportion to Metrics